seblucas/www-blog/content/en/tips/archlinux-connect-nfs.md

-/*
+---
-Title: How to connect to an NFS share with Archlinux
+title: "How to connect to an NFS share with Archlinux"
-Description:
-Author: Sébastien Lucas
-Date: 2012/11/05
-Robots: noindex,nofollow
-Language: en
-Tags: archlinux
-*/
+date: 2012-11-05
+tags: [archlinux]
+slug: archlinux-connect-nfs
+aliases: [/en/tips/archlinux-connect-nfs]
+---
 # How to connect to an NFS share with Archlinux

 Easy ;)